rpicard/explore-flask/2-coding_conventions.md

 ### PEP 257: Docstring Conventions

-PEP 257 [LINK TO PEP] covers another Python standard: **docstrings**.
+PEP 257 [http://www.python.org/dev/peps/pep-0257/] covers another Python standard: **docstrings**.
 You can read the definition and recommendations in the PEP itself, but here’s an example to give you an idea of what a docstring looks like:

 ```
 def launch_rocket():